MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ## Overview

-The C & C++ languages are powerful, but can suffer from different types of bugs which affect program correctness and program security.
-Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE support Address Sanitizer technology to help light up [hard-to-find bugs](#error-types) with zero false positives.
+The C & C++ languages are powerful, but can suffer from a class of bugs which affect both **program correctness** and **program security**.
+Starting with Visual Studio 2019 16.9, the Microsoft Visual C++ compiler and IDE, support the Address Sanitizer technology which will light up [hard-to-find bugs](#error-types) with zero false positives.

 Using this flag can reduce your time spent on: